anthony-mills/procedural_dungeon/README.md

 # Dungeon Generator PhaserJS Plugin

 A PhaserJS plugin to make the procedural generation of mazes and dungeons easy.
-You can see a (live demo of the plugin working here)[https://www.bigsoutherly.com/games/dungeon-generator/].
+You can see a [live demo of the plugin working here](https://www.bigsoutherly.com/games/dungeon-generator/).

 ## Usage